 Teaching Right Livelihood - Book published

-RLC partner Dr. Ellen Christoforatou has published a book on "Education in a Globalized World: Teaching Right Livelihood".
-It contains articles by the Laureate of the German Environmental Award, Ernst Ulrich von Weizsäcker, Chair of the RLA Board Monika Griefahn and other experts on the question: How is it possible to sustainably implement the ideas of the Right Livelihood Award – also known as the “Alternative Nobel Prize” – in educational and teaching methods of learning as part of future-oriented teacher training?
+RLC partner Dr. Ellen Christoforatou from the University of Kassel has published a book on "Education in a Globalized World: Teaching Right Livelihood".
+It contains articles by the Laureate of the German Environmental Award, Ernst Ulrich von Weizsäcker, Chair of the RLA Board Monika Griefahn and other experts on the question: How is it possible to sustainably implement the ideas of the Right Livelihood Award Laureates – also known as the “Alternative Nobel Prize” – in educational and teaching methods of learning as part of future-oriented teacher training?

 More information here.